penguinUwU/Asteroids/README.md

 The classes in the `controller` package must work together to execute the game loop, read user inputs, and update the Model and View components in real-time with information such as time and user inputs.

 - The class `GameController` is the entry point of the game for the users.
-	* `resetGame` method: reset all game objects, time variables, and input variables to their default values.
+	* `resetGame`: reset all game objects, time variables, and input variables to their default values.
 If anyone wants to change how the game restarts, this is the method to modify.
-	* `start` method: create the game loop, and within the game loop, communicate to the Model and View components.
+	* `start`: create the game loop, and within the game loop, communicate to the Model and View components.
 If anyone wants to change how the Model and View components recieve updates, this is the method to modify.
-	* `main` method: launches the game.
+	* `main`: launches the game.

 - The class `ButtonPressEventHandler` handles button presses from the restart game button.
-	* `handle` method: calls the `resetGame` method in `GameController` class.
+	* `handle`: calls the `resetGame` method in `GameController` class.

 [Back to top](#top)